Skip to main content

 Summary

-Space-conditioning equipment accounts for 32 % of electricity use in homes and 17 % in commercial buildings , annually costing $49 Billion and $21 Billion USD respectively.
-For this reason, reaching the goal of net-zero energy buildings requires high-efficiency air-conditioning and heat-pump systems.
-These systems must accommodate the shifting building load paradigm brought about by concurrent advances in insulation, lower infiltration, and more efficient appliances with smart controls.
+Space-conditioning equipment accounts for 32 % of electricity use in homes[1] and 17 % in commercial buildings[2], costing $49 Billion and $21 Billion[3] USD annually.
+Advanced air-conditioning and heat-pump systems must reduce these costs by operating at higher efficiency.
+Moreover, these systems must accommodate reduced building loads and changing load profiles brought about by concurrent increased insulation, lower infiltration, and more efficient appliances with smart controls.

-(Tasks 1-4): The project focuses on evaluating space-conditioning options for energy-efficient residences, using environmental chambers in Building 226 and the NIST Net-Zero Energy Residential Test Facility (NZERTF) as test beds for experimental studies.
-Heating and cooling loads in the NZERTF will be recorded and documented in detail and serve as the benchmark for comparing alternative space-conditioning-equipment configurations.
-Through data analysis and simulations, the project will explore space-conditioning options for different climatic locations in search of optimal solutions for these localities.
+(Tasks 1-4, 6): The project focuses on evaluating space-conditioning options for energy-efficient residences, using environmental chambers and a test house for experimental studies.
+Heating and cooling loads in the house will be recorded and documented in detail and serve as the benchmark for comparing alternative space-conditioning equipment configurations.
+Through data analysis and simulations, the project will explore space-conditioning options for different climatic locations.
 This project will also develop simulation models for vapor-compression systems, the dominant technology for comfort space conditioning.
 These models will be used to evaluate different system configurations targeting energy-efficient homes.
+Finally, the test house will be used to compare small-duct high-velocity (SDHV) ductwork with conventional larger ducts, to examine the energy-use and/or comfort penalty of a more restrictive but lower cost SDHV system.

 Description